KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 2 types based on the crystal structure.

 - Intrinsic: Made of a pure compound (no dopants)
-- Extrinsic: Made of a pure compound (no dopants)
+- Extrinsic: Made of a pure compound and a dopant

 ### Intrinsic Semiconductors